Santhosh1040/Museum/README.md

 ## Project Overview

-This project is a web application for managing museum collection records.
-It allows users to log in and work with artist and artwork data through a simple interface.
+This project is a web application for managing museum collection records through a simple and structured interface.

-The application supports viewing, adding, updating, and deleting records, along with bulk operations for handling multiple records.
-A dashboard is also included to provide an overview of the collection stored in the database.
+The application allows users to view, add, update, and delete artist and artwork records.
+It also supports bulk operations for handling multiple records and provides a dashboard to summarize the collection stored in the database.

 The project uses the Museum Collection dataset from Kaggle and focuses on two main entities: